Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-\paragraph{Hybrid Knowledge Transfer} \citeN{Chen2014a} assume the source datasets contain multiple modalities and target dataset only contains one modality.
-However, the target data are also available in the training stage.
-In addition, they assume the source and target data are from different distributions.
-Hence, the distribution mismatch also needs to be reduced.
-Both the feature representation and classifier parameters are transferred by employing both original and privileged knowledge in the source dataset.
-Specifically, they use the statistic criterion (MMD) to transform the source and target common modality into a shared subspace, in the meantime, the multiple source modalities are also transformed to the same representation in the common space.
-They iteratively learn the common space and the robust classifier based on the intuition that a suitable common space will be beneficial for learning a more robust classifier; and the robust classifier can also help finding a more discriminative common space.
+\paragraph{Statistical Approach} Chen et al.~\citeN{Chen2014a} and Li et al.~\citeN{Li2017f} assume the source datasets contain multiple modalities and target dataset only contains one modality and the distribution shift between datasets also exists.
+Specifically, the statistical approach (e.g. MMD) is used such that the source and target common modalities are projected to a shared subspace to reduce the distribution mismatch.
+In the meantime, the multiple source modalities are also transformed to the same representation in the shared space.
+They iteratively refine the shared space and the robust classifier.